ably/sdk-api-reference/descriptions.md

 ## enum DeviceFormFactor

-`DeviceFormFactor` is the type of device receiving a push notification.
+Describes the type of device receiving a push notification.

 | Enum | Spec | Description |
 |---|---|---|